 How do HR goals support organizational goals?

-Putting your HR goals into action
+Put your HR goals into action

-HR leaders can leverage the SMART goal framework to structure meaningful people strategies designed to help organizations adapt to an ever-evolving reality.
+As the world heads deeper into even more uncharted waters, leveraging the SMART goal framework can help you structure meaningful people strategies for your organization designed to adapt to today’s ever-evolving reality.

 - Build a global change management strategy